-At our Facebook advertising agency, we break down our Facebook ad strategy into four components.
+At our Facebook advertising agency, Blue Water Marketing breaks down our Facebook ad strategy into four components.
 Each one is as important as the next and they work together for a comprehensive, full-funnel Facebook Ad approach:

 - Business Learnings & Research: At the start of the project, we take the time to understand your business, your products & services, business objectives, and target audience.
 We need to be thorough in planning your social media marketing strategy.

 - Strategy & Planning: Every business is different so it’s important we take the time to figure out the strategy that’s right for you.